ChenHsieh/WGCNA-Usage/README.md

 # Scripts for WGCNA usage
 To preprocess an expression matrix and perform Weighted Gene Co-expression Network Analysis (WGCNA).
 The preprocessing steps include removing low expression genes, selecting focal tissue samples, and filtering genes based on their coefficient of variation.
 The WGCNA script constructs a gene co-expression network, identifies gene modules, and relates them to external traits.

-## Prerequisites
-Ensure you have the following software and packages installed:

-### Python Packages
-pandas
-matplotlib

-### R Packages
-WGCNA
-here
-matrixStats
-dplyr

 ## Data Preprocessing

 The preprocessing script 01_datExpr_preprocessing.ipynb performs the following steps: